 The biggest player in the game is obviously Apple, which has been rumoured to be interested in glucose monitoring since before the Apple Watch was even a thing.
 In fact, CEO Tim Cook was rumoured to be testing out a continuous glucose monitoring device before the Series 3 arrived on our wrists.

 The thing about that is Dexcom has a new device called the G6, which essentially does what Sano wants to do.
-That device is sitting at the FDA, and if it gets cleared we may be extremely close to the holy grail.
+That device has FDA approval and is adding the ability to transfer glucose monitoring data directly to the Apple Watch soon, according to Dexcom's CEO.

 Finally, there's Alphabet's Verily.
-Verily and Dexcom are working on a device together that will track glucose, and Dexcom president Kevin Sayer told Wareable that the same tech that powers the G6 will also power this new joint product.
+Verily and Dexcom are working on its G7 device together that will track glucose, and Dexcom president Kevin Sayer told Wareable that the same tech that powers the G6 will also power this new joint product.
+It promises to be smaller than the current tracker too.

 There's also the curious case of LifePlus, which claims to be the first wearable company to crack non-invasive continuous glucose monitoring.
 It's currently undergoing clinical tests in five cities, but we're dubious.
 If they have pulled it off, then we wonder if the crew is drawing enough data to advise on dosage.